 To learn how to make effective use of DSPS and its services and programs, read the DSPS Student Handout (main page of DSPS website).

 Follow the steps below to resolve your DSPS

 Note to District Employees: To learn how to avoid DSPS-related complaints, read the DSPS Faculty Handout (pp. 10, 11) (main page of the DSPS website).

-If you believe that you are a victim of discrimination based on a protected category (i.e., race, gender, sexual orientation, disability, religion, nationality), you may file a discrimination claim with the Office of EEO/Title IX:
+If you believe that you are a victim of discrimination based on a protected category (i.e., race, gender, sexual orientation, disability, religion, nationality), you may file a discrimination complaint with the EEO/Title IX Compliance Officer:

 Your written complaint will be reviewed and you may be contacted to submit additional information or to be interviewed.

 If you are a victim of on- or off-campus sexual assault or harassment committed by another CCSF student, call Campus Police at (415) 239-3200 or visit Campus Police in Cloud Hall, Room 119, to file a report.